veo/WDRProxy/README.md

 # WDRProxy
 WDRProxy in golang

-WDRProxy is a simple ReverseProxy with WAF and CDN
+WDRProxy is a simple forward proxy tool with WAF and CDN functions

 ## Use: